Mallorcan phrases | Most common phrases for everyday life

 English Mallorcan (Catalan of Mallorca) IPA

-Good evening!
-Bona vesprada! [ˈbɔnə vəsˈpɾaðə]
+Good evening! in Mallorcan Bona vesprada! [ˈbɔnə vəsˈpɾaðə]

 If you are greeted in Mallorcan, the best way to respond is as follows: